iterative/dvc.org/static/docs/get-started/example-pipeline.md

 $ git commit -m "download and initialize code"
 ```

-(Optional) It's highly recommended to initialize a virtual environment to keep
+(Optional) It's highly recommended to initialize a virtual environment with
+[virtualenv](https://virtualenv.pypa.io/en/stable/) or a similar tool to keep
 your global packages clean and untouched:

 ```dvc